mitchfuku/taikoexplorer/README.md

 This should start the app on localhost:5000

+## What's Virtualenv?

+Basically, activating virtualenv creates a "virtual" environment for your development.
+Anytime you run "pip install <package_name>" or anything like that while virtualenv is active, it will not install the package into your computer's root, but into its virtual root (venv/bin).
+Yay for not installing tons of crap packages on your computer!

 ## Database migrations

 Migrations are done using South.
 Here is a great tutorial on setting it up: